 Note: Both these values need to be put in MB.
 (1 GB = 1000 MB approximately)

 Final Step: After setting the values, press Ok, close all other windows open, then reboot your PC.
-After the reboot, try to install your game or software again.
+After the reboot, just do one more step.

 Still getting the Windows 10 isDone.dll error?
 Try the next method.

 #2 – Run SFC Scan to fix isDone.dll Error